The multimessenger view of Pulsar Timing Array black holes with the Horizon-AGN simulation: Estimating the gravitational wave background with Horizon-AGN

-Similar distributions as a function of MBHB chirp mass are shown in \autoref{Fig:Mc_contrib_comp}.
-These distributions confirm what we have mentioned above.
+Similar distributions as a function of MBHB chirp mass are shown in Fig. \ref{Fig:Mc_contrib_comp}.
+These distributions confirm the findings noted above.
 The GW signal at low frequencies is mainly formed by heavy systems with chirp mass in the range $10^{8.5} - 10^{9.5} \msun$, while most of the contribution at high frequencies comes from binaries in the range $10^{8} - 10^{9} \msun$.
 At low frequency, we find that the contribution to the total strain signal extends to higher masses for the eccentric population relative to the circular population.
-The main reason is the contribution of the massive and \emph{eccentric} binaries with orbital period around and even below the $0.5/\Tobs$ frequency, emitting at higher orbital harmonics.
-The typical lower bound on the chirp mass of MBHBs contributing 90\% of the total characteristic strain signal is indicated by the vertical lines in \autoref{Fig:Mc_contrib_comp}.
-These represent the median chirp mass values (across universe realizations) at which the cumulative contribution — integrated from the lowest masses — reaches 10\% of the total strain signal, for each population.
+The main reason is the contribution of the massive and \emph{eccentric} binaries with orbital periods around and even below the $0.5/\Tobs$ frequency, emitting at higher orbital harmonics.
+The typical lower bound on the chirp mass of MBHBs contributing 90\% of the total characteristic strain signal is indicated by the vertical lines in Fig. \ref{Fig:Mc_contrib_comp}.
+These represent the median chirp mass values (across Universe realizations) at which the cumulative contribution (integrated from the lowest masses) reaches 10\% of the total strain signal, for each population.
 We find $\log_{10} (\mathcal{M}_{\rm c} / \rm M_\odot) \gtrsim 8.35$ for the circular population and $\log_{10} (\mathcal{M}_{\rm c} / {\rm M_\odot}) \gtrsim 8.63$ for the eccentric population.